 Not only will Haslett schools have more laptops, they have also allocated money for the middle schools robotics program.

-Susan Gillings, Haslett Middle School principal, explains that this grant will help expand the robotics program much faster, providing more materials, allowing students to compete in the near future and to get “excited about engineering and coding.”
+Haslett Middle School principal Susan Gillings said this grant will help expand the robotics program much faster, providing more materials, allowing students to compete in the near future and to get “excited about engineering and coding.”